nafeesahyounis/milestone-4/README.md

 It is an Ecommerce Site that takes inspiration from the TV show 'Queer Eye', and essentially it offers the user the option to buy both packages and individual services geared at revamping their overall image, whether it be for the purpose of dating or a job.

+*Important Note*

+Due to time constraints, this ecommerce site was developed as an MVP and therefore is lacking in many features as will be discussed further in the docs.

 The User Has the option to purchase either a pre-made package or individual services.

 - Life coaches - mind & motivation